gogamid/TCPIP/Klausur/README.md

 Note that, you can have multiple subscribers.

-Run this in another terminal to subscribe lamp2:
+Run this in another terminal to `subscribe lamp2`:

 ```bash
 smbsubscribe localhost lamp2
  ```

-Subscriber can also have wildcard.
-It means it receives all messages from Broker.
+`Subscriber` can also have `wildcard`.
+It means it receives all messages from `Broker`.

 Run this in new terminal:

 ```bash
 smbsubscribe localhost "#"